JoelHill/go-rest-http-blaster/README.md

 * `ServiceName` - if the service name is not provided, `cbapiclient` will look for an environment variable called `SERVICE_NAME`.
 If that variable doesnt exist, `cbapiclient` will fall back to `HOSTNAME`
-* `NewRelicTransactionProviderFunc` - if this function is not provided, `cbapiclient` will start a new New Relic transaction
 * `ContextLoggerProviderFunc` - if this function is not provided, `cbapiclient` will created a new `logrus.Entry` to use for the request
 * `RequestIDProviderFunc` - if this function is not provided, `cbapiclient` will generate a new UUID to use for